ac-custom-shaders-patch/acc-extension-config/README.md

 ## The good side of this

-Most of the stuff is adjustable with ini files: live, saving a car/track-config take effect immediately during gameplay
+Most of the stuff is adjustable with ini files: live, saving a car/track-config take effect immediately during gameplay.

 ## Links